 Macomb County Health Department accepts Nurse Practitioner students in our Family Planning Clinic.
 Rotations are selected based on the following criteria: first come-first served, affiliation agreement with the University, availability of Macomb County Health Department staff.
 Nurse Practitioner students who are interested in completing a rotation with our Family Planning Clinic should completed the application process and list "Family Planning Clinic Rotation" as their project.
-All applications will be contacted within 4 weeks of submitting a request.
+At this time the Family Planning Program is NOT accepting clinical rotation requests.

 Students may request informational interviews (typically by phone) with a public health professional to gain enhanced understanding of public health programs and policies to supplement a school assignment.